raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 Instead of asking ourselves, "What's the wildest, weirdest program for recognizing balanced parentheses," we'll ask, "What's the simplest possible computing machine that can recognize balanced parentheses?"

-That will lead us on an exploration of fundamental computing machines from deterministic finite automata to pushdown automata.
-We'll then wrap it up with a critique of using this problem as an interview question.[^critique]
+That will lead us on an exploration of formal languages, from regular languages, to deterministic context-free languages, and finally to context-free languages.
+And as we go, we'll look at fundamental computing machines, from deterministic finite automata, to deterministic pushdown automata, and finally to pushdown automata.

-[^critique]: Because clickbait.

 ---